 Botulism is common in ducks that eat and swim in stagnant water and water contaminated with dead animals.
 If you suspect this, take the bird immediately to your vet.

-Bumblefoot is caused by bacteria entering an open area or a cut on foot.
+Bumblefoot is caused by bacteria entering an open area or a cut on the foot.
 You can use wound care and antibiotics to heal the infection.

 Wryneck is common in ducklings.
 The condition is caused by a vitamin deficiency and can even lead to death if not treated in time.